gitlabhq/gitlabhq/doc/administration/troubleshooting/kubernetes_cheat_sheet.md

   kubectl logs gitlab-unicorn-7656fdd6bf-jqzfs -c unicorn
   ```

-- It is not possible to get all the logs via `kubectl` at once, like with `gitlab-ctl tail`,
+- It is not possible to get all the logs via Kubectl at once, like with `gitlab-ctl tail`,
   but a number of third-party tools can be used to do it:

   - [Kubetail](https://github.com/johanhaleby/kubetail)